Get insider access

 16°

 The TV has an inadequate viewing angle.
 The image fades and looks washed out as you move even slightly off-center.
 This makes it a poor choice for a wide seating arrangement, as anyone sitting off-center sees a degraded image.
-If you have a wide seating arrangement, a TV with a wide viewing angle, like the Vizio Quantum Pro QLED, is a better choice.
+If you have a wide seating arrangement, an option with a wide viewing angle, like the Vizio Quantum Pro QLED, is a better choice.

 9.0